juanignaciosl/juanignaciosl.github.io/_posts/2021-08-26-El_manual_del_manager.markdown

 [Félix López](https://twitter.com/flopezluis) and [Álvaro Salazar](https://twitter.com/xala3pa) looked like the perfect candidate.

-Disclaimer: the book is in Spanish (although I'd bet that they'll eventually translate it, [its domain is in English](https://managersmanual.com/) 😬), and it's only "45% complete" (last updated on 2021-04-03).
+~~Disclaimer: the book is in Spanish (although I'd bet that they'll eventually translate it, [its domain is in English](https://managersmanual.com/) 😬), and it's only "45% complete" (last updated on 2021-04-03).~~

+New disclaimer: the book is available both in [Spanish](https://leanpub.com/el-manual-del-manager) and [English](https://leanpub.com/the-managers-manual), and it's still in progress.
+This blogpost is based on the Spanish version.
 My plan is updating this post as the book grows.

+28/7/2022 UPDATE: added "Career path" chapter.

 # Summary/notes